-Certain logger applications permit the use of an external power source, in which case the logger can be less
+Certain logger applications permit the use of an external power source, in which case the logger can be less restrictive in its power use.
+(If such a supply is in use, set Logger Power to 'Mains').

-Logger Power
+Logger Power Battery

-Battery

-Compress Data
+Compress Data Yes